 Applications can be made by eligible property owners from 1 August until 31 August each year.

 How to apply

-Complete a Greenweb grant application form.
+1. Complete the Greenweb grant application form.
 You’ll need to provide information about your property, including:

 - Greenweb network status

 - presence - or absence - of threatened plant or animal species

 - bushland regeneration underway on or near your property

 - the ecological restoration work you would like to undertake.

 2. Attach documents that support your application, including photographs.